rancher/rancher-docs/versioned_docs/version-2.14/how-to-guides/advanced-user-guides/capi-infrastructure-providers.md

 This field is experimental and subject to change.
 It is only valid for native CAPI providers described in this document, and has no effect on clusters provisioned by Rancher through the standard method with node drivers.
 :::

-Modifying the userdata field will cause all of the machines in the pool to be recreated.
+Modifying the userdata field causes all of the machines in the pool to be recreated.

 ```yaml
 # Only some fields of the provisioning cluster resource are shown here.